 Both speakers mentioned how using cloud apps is important for their organisations.
 Jury says the CCF doesn’t have internal IT staff and relies instead on external contractors.
 She says although those contractors work for the charity at cost, being able to reduce even that bill matters: “We are a business, but we need to be mindful of spending money”.

-Muckleston says Microsoft and the Ministry of Social Development ran a trial in Christchurch where 50 non-government organisations were given a three-day assessment.
+Muckleston says Microsoft and the Ministry of Social Development ran a trial in Christchurch.
+This gave 50 non-government organisations a three-day assessment.
 As a result, two-thirds of the participants moved workers to the cloud.

 New Zealand has 27,000 registered non-profits and 180,000 workers.
 Another 400,000 volunteers work for the sector.
 Muckleston says the Microsoft offer can extend to volunteers.
-At the moment some 5,000 New Zealand organisations are registered with Microsoft for technology donations.
+At the moment, there are 5,000 New Zealand organisations registered with Microsoft for technology donations.
 The company expects this will now increase significantly.